 07 Apr Why Annuities Are A Valuable Retirement Tool

-One of the prime principles of David Ortiz Advisors, is keeping our clients money as safe as possible.
+One of the prime principles of Ortiz World Wealth Advisors, is keeping our clients money as safe as possible.
 Its for this reason that many of our clients choose annuities as a part of their retirement plan.
 However there is more to annuities than just being a “safer” solution.
 Properly used and understood, annuities can be an excellent addition to a retirement plan.
 Annuities are contractual obligations from insurance companies, and the money you invest in an annuity contract grows tax-free until funds are withdrawn.
 Should your investment be withdrawn early, the assumption is that any earnings that have accumulated in the annuity are claimed first, and are therefore taxed as ordinary income.
 When the annuity is funded with dollars that have already been taxed, the withdrawal of those investment funds is considered a return of principal and not taxed.

 You invest funds with the insurer and in return, the company promises to make regular payments to you.
 These payments typically continue for the rest of your life, and possibly the remainder of your spouse’s life as well.
 This is known as the annuitization phase.
 Once routine payments have begun, they’re treated as a blend of earnings and return of principal – and taxed accordingly.